 - Education helps young people build confidence, knowledge and skills.

-- Education reduces people’s vulnerability to risks caused by labour market exploitation.
+- Education reduces people’s vulnerability to exploitation.

 - Education helps young people become critical, aware and able citizens – agents of future development.